Murders of Martin and John Lydon: Trial of Patrick Walsh

 The murders shocked many because John Lydon "was not a process-server or agent, or a man who had taken a farm from which another had been evicted.
 He was a caretaker of cattle on a large farm, which was reclaimed some years earlier at the expense of Mr. Graham, the owner, who borrowed money for the purpose from the Board of Works, and by means of it afforded employment to people in the district."

 On the night of 21 May 1881, the house of Michael Lydon (John Lydon's nephew), herd for Mr. McDonnell, Letterfrack, and agent to Francis Graham of Fermanagh, "was burned to the ground.
 Since the murder of his uncle, his family did not sleep in their house, which is situated in a remote mountain glen.
 Lyden [sic] and his wife used to go there every morning to attend to their business during the day and return at nightfall to sleep with their children in the house of a relation.
 The furniture, clothes, and everything else in the house were reduced to ashes."

-Under powers granted by The Crimes Act of 1881, Patrick Walsh's trial was moved to Dublin from Galway upon the strong recommendation of Henry Brackenbury, assistant undersecretary for police and crime.
-Brackenbury had read a report written by S.I.
-Horne, the man in charge of the Walsh murder case, which stated that: "So demoralized by fear owning to the recent outrages and the general state of intimidation which prevails, that not only no jury dare find Pat Walsh guilty, but that no one man on such a jury dare propose to find him guilty, and that there is a certainty of acquittal."Patrick Walsh was convicted of murder and hanged in Galway Gaol on 22 September 1882.
+Under powers granted by the Protection of Persons and Property Act 1881, Patrick Walsh's trial was moved to Dublin from Galway upon the strong recommendation of Henry Brackenbury, assistant undersecretary for police and crime.
+Brackenbury had read a report written by S. I. Horne, the man in charge of the Walsh murder case, which stated that:

+"So demoralized by fear owning to the recent outrages and the general state of intimidation which prevails, that not only no jury dare find Pat Walsh guilty, but that no one man on such a jury dare propose to find him guilty, and that there is a certainty of acquittal."

+Patrick Walsh was convicted of murder and hanged in Galway Gaol on 22 September 1882.

 Aftermath

 A leading witness for the prosecution of the murders, Constable Kavanagh, was shot dead outside Letterfrack barracks on 15 February 1882.
 Walsh's brother, Michael, was tried, found guilty and sentenced to death but had it commuted to penal servitude for life.

 The turbulent times in the area in which these events took place gave rise to many injustices including the execution and imprisonment of innocent people.
-There are notable similarities between the hanging of Patrick Walsh and the subsequent prosecution and execution of Myles Joyce for the so called Maamtrasna murders (now widely acknowledged as the hanging of an innocent man).
+There are notable similarities between the hanging of Patrick Walsh and the subsequent prosecution and execution of Maolra Seoighe for the so called Maamtrasna murders (now widely acknowledged as the hanging of an innocent man).
 Coincidentally an article on the Maamtrasna murders appears just above the report of the execution of Patrick Walsh in The Galway Express of 23 September 1882.
 Both men were fluent Irish speakers but were convicted in English speaking courts after having their cases moved to Green Street Dublin.